smudge/decks/railsconf-2022/slides.md

 </video>

 <!--
-On github, with instructions for setting it up.

-Basically, it's a mountable Rails engine, that you just drop into your app, define a couple personas, and then you enable the persona picker.
+Basically, it's a mountable Rails engine, that you just drop into your app, you define a couple personas, and then you launch the app in "demo mode"

 You can pair it with WebValve, if you want, but you don't have to.
 And you can use FactoryBot if you want, but you don't have to, if you have other ways of generating user accounts.